 Phivolcs recorded Intensity V shaking in Baguio City, with the tremor also felt in other areas of La Union, and portions of Pangasinan, Benguet, Mountain Province, and Nueva Ecija.

-No significant damage has been reported so far, although students were evacuated from classrooms as a standard safety protocol.
+Students were evacuated from classrooms as a standard safety protocol.

 The earthquake serves as a reminder of Baguio's vulnerability, recalling the devastating magnitude 6.9 temblor in Cebu and the city's own experience with the July 16, 1990, earthquake.